Do you know about the new Connecticut MOLST form?

 The MOLST (Medical Orders for Life Sustaining Treatment) form is a medical order form (similar to a prescription) based on a person’s right to accept or refuse medical treatment, including treatment that may extend life.
 It contains treatment instructions, which have been defined by the patient and a MOLST-trained physician, nurse practitioner, or physician assistant.
 This document outlines the patient’s choices about the use of life-sustaining treatments, and ensures that health professionals across all aspects of patient care honor those choices.

 Unlike a health care directive (also called an Advance Directive), the MOLST form goes into effect as soon as it is signed, regardless of the patient’s capacity to make decisions.
 A health care directive, on the other hand, appoints a Health Care Representative and only goes into effect once the patient no longer has the capacity to make decisions.

 Another key difference is that while it is recommended that all adults (age 18 and older) complete a health care directive form to designate their Health Care Agent or Health Care Proxy, the MOLST form is only appropriate for patients who are at the end stages of an illness or who have an advanced progressive condition.

-For more information, or to obtain a copy of the form, visit the MOLST page on the Connecticut Department of Public Health Website.
-There is also a very helpful overview and FAQ document.
+For more information, visit the MOLST page on the Connecticut Department of Public Health Website.